This post is going to sound like one of those late-night infomercials.

 You identify the user in your database from their bug report.
 After searching for them in the Embrace dashboard and pulling up their game sessions, you pinpoint the bad session and start investigating.

-The Session Replay reveals a really slow network call to your backend service that calculates matchmaking.
+The User Session Insights reveals a really slow network call to your backend service that calculates matchmaking.
 Other sessions also have these slow response times.
 You let the backend team know the problem — proof in hand — and they investigate the latency issue.

-The Session Replay indicates that the device entered low power mode right before the freeze.
+The User Session Insights indicates that the device entered low power mode right before the freeze.
 You hadn’t coded this section of the game to account for resource reductions during low power mode, so you start working on a fix immediately.

 These scenarios are just a few examples of the many ways that Embrace empowers your team to save time by immediately showing them what led up to the issue.
 And since Embrace does not sample sessions, you get data from every single session.
 Thus, even if a user experience did not end in a log or other traditional event you would account for, you would still be able to diagnose with complete information.